brannala/sequed/README.md

 # sequed
 DNA sequence editor and alignment viewer for emacs.
 Provides a mode for editing sequence data in fasta format.
 Also, an alignment viewer with base coloring and a search feature to locate a particular base.
-Because of limits on the size of buffer emacs easily handles I would not recommend using this mode to view alignments larger than 10kb.
+Because of limits on the lengths of lines emacs easily handles I would not recommend using this mode to view alignments larger than 10kb.
 There is also an option to export an alignment in a simple format used by the phylogenetics program BPP.
 Once installed, sequed-mode automatically becomes the major mode for files with .fa or .aln endings.
 You can manually invoke the sequed-mode major mode with
 ```
 M-x sequed-mode